willhaslett/covid-19-growth/README.md

 This repo aims to **a)** provide a sensible starting point for ongoing work in Python/Pandas using the JH data, and **b)** to provide useful COVID-19 growth models for regions that you define.

-For VSCode users, available as a fully self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.
+For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.

 ![Screenshot](.screenshot.png)